erjac77/ansible-module-f5bigip/README.md

 # ANSIBLE MODULE FOR F5 BIG-IP

-This repository enables you to use Ansible to perform specific operational and configuration tasks on F5 BIG-IP systems.
+An Ansible module to perform specific operational and configuration tasks on F5 BIG-IP systems.
 It is based solely on the f5-sdk (icontrol REST).

 ## REQUIREMENTS